Encouraging cycling & walking

 Most walking in London is part of a longer public transport journey, so improving and expanding the public transport network will increase walking.

-The Elizabeth line will be an opportunity to activate thousands of new walking trips.
+The Elizabeth line is an opportunity to activate thousands of new walking trips.
 We are also creating 'Active Travel Hub' TfL stations, and improving walkability to central London stations and bus stops.

 Streets make up 80% of public space in London.
 People don't just travel through these places, they also spend time there.
 We need to support people to reclaim their streets for the uses they need including socialising and children playing.